Exceptional ease as Nero, sybaritic and irascible, devious and sensual. The voice, the style, the acting, everything is there.

 L'incoronazione di Poppea - Théâtre de l'Athénée 2022

-Fernando Escalona began his singing studies in the class of Margot Parès-Reyna with El Sistema d'Orchestras de Venezuela, before continuing them with Isabel Palacios at the Camerata Barroca de Caracas.
-Throughout his training, he attended master classes with Mirella Freni, Katia Ricciarelli, Laura Claycomb, Markus Marquardt, Michael Pinkerton, Gerald Wirth and Chantal Mathias.
+Fernando Escalona began his vocal training in Venezuela with Margot Parès-Reyna at El Sistema, then with Isabel Palacios at the Camerata Barroca in Caracas.
+He also attended master classes with Mirella Freni, Katia Ricciarelli, Laura Claycomb, Markus Marquardt, Michael Pinkerton, Gerald Wirth and Chantal Mathias.

-In September 2016, he joined the Centre de musique baroque de Versailles under the tutelage of Olivier Schneebelli and participated in numerous ensemble productions such as Salieri's Les Horaces conducted by Christophe Rousset and Rameau's Les Fêtes d'Hébé with the Académie de l'Opéra national de Paris and the Royal College of Music in London under the musical direction of Jonathan Williams and directed by Thomas Lebrun.
+Soloist in Beethoven's Choral Fantasy with the Simón Bolivar Orchestra (conducted by César Ivan-Lara), then in Carl Orff's Carmina Burana with the Caracas Youth Orchestra (conducted by Christian Vásquez), In 2016 he joined the Centre de musique baroque de Versailles under the tutelage of Olivier Schneebelli and took part in numerous ensemble productions such as Salieri's Les Horaces conducted by Christophe Rousset and Rameau's Les Fêtes d'Hébé, in collaboration with the Académie de l'Opéra national de Paris and the Royal College of Music in London and under the direction of Jonathan Williams

-Parallel to his career as a soloist, he pursues his work as an assistant voice teacher with the National Simon Bolívar Choir of Venezuela, of which he is a founding member and with which he has toured internationally alongside conductors such as Helmuth Rilling, Johan de Meij, Sir Simon Rattle, Claudio Abbado and Gustavo Dudamel.
+In addition to his solo career, he continues to work as an assistant singing teacher with the Simón Bolivar National Choir of Venezuela, of which he is a founding member and with which he has toured internationally with conductors such as Helmuth Rilling, Johan de Meij, Sir Simon Rattle, Claudio Abbado and Gustavo Dudamel.

 Fernando Escalona is represented by RSB Artists since 2020.